MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/javascript.md

 ::: moniker range="< azure-devops"

-If you need a version of Node.js/npm that is not already installed on the agent:
+If you need a version of Node.js/npm that isn't already installed on the agent:

 1. In the pipeline, select **Tasks**, choose the phase that runs your build tasks, and then select **+** to add a new task to that phase.

-1. In the task catalog, find and add the **Node Tool Installer** task.
+2. In the task catalog, find and add the **Node Tool Installer** task.

-1. Select the task and specify the version of the Node.js runtime that you want to install.
+3. Select the task and specify the version of the Node.js runtime that you want to install.

 ::: moniker-end